-FIA achieves 86\% on this composite measure, surpassing all competing methods.
-Overall, these results confirm that FIA achieves the best balance between effective concept unlearning and high preservation quality, establishing a new state of the art in multi-concept unlearning.
-Additional results for the multi-object unlearning task are presented in Appendix~\ref{app:res} (Figure~\ref{app:obj1}~\ref{app:obj2} and Table~\ref{tab:objects_st1}~\ref{tab:objects_st2}).
+FIA achieves 86\% on this metric, outperforming all baselines.
+Overall, these results confirm that FIA achieves the best balance between effective concept unlearning and preservation quality, establishing a new state of the art for multi-concept unlearning.
+Additional results are provided in Appendix~\ref{app:res} (Figure~\ref{app:obj1}--\ref{app:obj2} and Table~\ref{tab:objects_st1}--\ref{tab:objects_st2}).

 To systematically evaluate both unlearning efficacy and concept preservation, we erase $x$ Imagenette classes and preserve the remaining ones, measuring how well each method erases target concepts while maintaining other content.
 As shown in Figure~\ref{fig:obj2}(a), FIA consistently yields the lowest forgetting accuracy for every forget–preserve configuration, outperforming all baselines even as the number of forgotten concepts increases.
 The overall score plotted in Figure~\ref{fig:obj2}(b) further demonstrates that FIA achieves the best trade-off between concept removal and generation quality.
 These results confirm the robustness of our approach in balancing forgetting and preservation across all settings.
 We also \emph{expand multi-concept unlearning to a larger scale}, and we show the relevant results in Appendix~\ref{app:res} (Figure~\ref{app:s} and Table~\ref{tab:s}).